ilibarra/gimme_motif_bias/README.md

 ----------------

 This Python workflow:
-1. Calculates motif biases (log2FC and Z-scores) between two cell types of interest, using top-N genes and TF motifs for TF-gene associations.
+1. Calculates motif biases (log2FC and Z-scores (up-coming)) between two cell types of interest, or a celltype versus a group of celltypes, using top-N genes and TF motifs for TF-gene associations.
 2. Summarizes values as a table, for downstream analyses